thinkdata-works/api-docs/source/includes/query_api.md

 >`ST_YMax`<br/>
 >`ST_YMin`<br/>

 We are very interested in expanding the geospatial capabilities of **NiQL**.
-If there is additional functionalities, or issues with the the implementations, please do not hesitate to <a href="https://namara.io/contact" target="_blank" rel="noreferrer noopener">reach out to us</a>.
+If there is additional functionality you need, or there are any issues with the the implementations, please do not hesitate to <a href="https://namara.io/contact" target="_blank" rel="noreferrer noopener">reach out to us</a>.

 <aside class="notice">Please refer to the <a href="https://postgis.net/docs/reference.html" target="_blank" rel="noreferrer noopener">PostGIS documentation</a> for the functional specifics</aside>